RudolfMan/blog_posts/2022/03-11-sql-case-ecto.md

 ])
 ```

-We could flatten this list before building the template sql query string.
-However, reducing over this type of a list could provide us with some "validation" that every `:when` is followed by `:then`.
+While we could flatten this list before building the template sql query string, reducing over this type of a list could provide us with some "validation" that every `:when` is followed by `:then`.
 Otherwise, it will not compile!
 ```elixir
 template =
   Enum.reduce(params, "CASE ? ", fn